seiscomp-macOS/.github/profile/README.md

 ## Build

-### Linux Prerequisites (not required for macOS compilation)
+### General Prerequisites (not required for macOS compilation)

-The following packages should be installed to compile SeisComP:
+The following packages should be installed to compile SeisComP on macOS:

-- g++
+- clang compiler
 - git
-- cmake + cmake-gui
+- cmake
-- libboost
+- Boost lib
-- libxml2-dev
+- xml2
 - flex
-- libfl-dev
-- libssl-dev
+- openssl
 - crypto-dev
-- python-dev (optional)
-- python-numpy (optional)
-- libqt4-dev (optional)
-- qtbase5-dev (optional)
-- libmysqlclient-dev (optional)
+- python3
-- libpq-dev (optional)
+- python3-numpy
-- libsqlite3-dev (optional)
+- Qt5
-- ncurses-dev (optional)
+- MySQL

 The Python development libraries are required if Python wrappers should be compiled which is the default configuration.
 The development files must match the used Python interpreter of the system.
 If the system uses Python3 then Python3 development files must be present in exactly the same version as the used Python3 interpreter.
-The same holds for Python2.

 Python-numpy is required if Numpy support is enable which is also the default configuration.